taufei/mynutshahaFrakitsIsAFart/src/docs/Modding The Engine/Scripting/PlayState Scripts/Events or Notetype Scripts.md

 In this example, we assume that we set our parameters to be the duration of the flash *(float)*, and the color of it *(colorwheel)*. <br>
 <img src="./Events or Notetype Scripts.png"/>

-The order of the parameters in ``e.event.params`` coresponds to the order you've put the params in.
+The order of the parameters in ``e.event.params`` corresponds to the order you've put the params in.

-For the icon, place a *(preferabily 16x16)* image in the same directory as the event files.
+For the icon, place a *(preferably 16x16)* image in the same directory as the event files.

 *Write about .pack files later*

-## Notetypes
+## Note types
-Making notetypes only consists of 2 files: the script file and the note sprites.
+Making note types only consists of 2 files: the script file and the note sprites.

-Putting the sprites in ``./images/game/notes`` and naming them after the notetype name will automatically replace the default note sprites with those.
+Putting the sprites in ``./images/game/notes`` and naming them after the note type name will automatically replace the default note sprites with those.

-Writing a script for the notetypes is very easy.
-Though only one script is ran for all existing notetypes instead of each note, you can still code actions for them. <br>
+Writing a script for the note types is very easy.
+Though only one script is ran for all existing note types instead of each note, you can still code actions for them. <br>
 For example here is code for triggering actions when the player presses it:
 ```haxe
 function onPlayerHit(event) {